eylonmalin/k8s-training/day-4/task-9/README.md

 1. Add label to one of the nodes using **kubectl label node kind-worker app=letschat** command
 2. Add nodeSelector to the Lets-Chat-DB Deployment
 3. Add volume to the hostPath volumeMonut to that volume
-  > * The mountPath for persisting mongodb should be /var/letschat
+  > * The mountPath for persisting mongodb should be /data/db
-  > * The hostPath (in this case) is also /var/letschat
+  > * The hostPath (in this case) is /var/letschat
 3. Check login in Browser, even after restart DB pod, User is persistent (no need to create the user again)